chivumarius/amazon-nodejs-ecommerce/README.md

     5. Column 3 form product action
     6. Style .details and all columns
     7. Create add to cart button with add-button id

+15. Product Screen Action
+    1. "after_render()" to a"dd event" to the "button"
+    2. Add "event handler" for the "button"
+    3. Redirect "user" to "cart/:product_id"
+    4. Implement "after_render" in "index.js"